Facet oriented programming

 This version uses interfaces to define the different aspects of the object, the standard aspect is available is the person identifier.
 This facet gives you access to the other aspects.

-Notice that the usual public top level class is not exposed directly to rest of the application, the application can only construct it through the builder that returns a PersonId.
-The Person class is a type of "super user" access to the underlying object, this could be used for instance to add test accessibility that are not exposed to the rest of the application.
+class is a type of "super user" access to the underlying object, this could be used for instance to add test accessibility that are not exposed to the rest of the application.

-The PersonId is a gateway to the different aspects that might be needed by the code and can also centralize the synchronization if that is necessary.
+is a gateway to the different aspects that might be needed by the code and can also centralize the synchronization if that is necessary.

 The example bellow uses sub-classes to achieve a similar effect.
 The advantage of being able to use a single file.
 This version lacks the "super user" aspect, in this simple bean class that don’t require testing this can be an advantage as the whole package is simpler.